 Renfrewshire Council

-Help from the Scottish Government with the costs of a funeral
+Help with the cost of a funeral

 The Scottish Government has a benefit called the Funeral Support Payment.

-Funeral Support Payment helps pay for funeral costs if you live in Scotland.
+This helps pay for funeral costs if you live in Scotland.
 You can use the payment towards funeral costs for a baby, child or adult.
 This includes babies who were stillborn.

 It usually will not cover the full cost of the funeral but it should help pay for some costs.
 It can be paid either to you or the funeral director who's helping you plan the funeral.